How to Care for Alocasia

 What is the best temperature for an Alocasia?

 The Alocasia likes to be comfortably warm, so keep it at an average room temperature between 65-85 degrees Fahrenheit.
 Avoid drafts and keep it away from air conditioning units and vents.
 If your Alocasia is kept below 60 degrees it can go dormant and lose its leaves, so keep it cozy.

 Like other plants, Alocasia will show its problems by displaying discolored or dark spots on leaves or losing leaves entirely.

 If you overwater your Alocasia, it’s possible that it will develop root rot or a fungal infection.
 Watch for brown or black spots developing on the leaves and monitor the soil for moisture.
-The top inch or two of soil should be damp but not saturated with water for optimal health.
-If you notice spots or other signs of rot or infection, remove damaged leaves and back off watering until the soil has had a chance to dry out.
+The soil should be damp, but not saturated with water, for optimal health.
+If you notice spots or other signs of rot or infection, remove damaged leaves and dump any excess water that may be pooled around the roots.
 Compensate for light and humidity levels to ensure that you are not overwatering in the future.

 An underwatered Alocasia will have dry, crispy leaves and receding soil.
 Keep your Alocasia well watered to avoid dryness!
 Note that you should cut back on watering in the winter months when it’s cooler and when the plant is in its dormant stage.
 Once you get the hang of it, keeping your Alocasia watered will be second nature.

 While more rare on indoor plants, Alocasia can be prone to pests like mealybugs and spider mites.
 If you notice these or other insects on your plant, spray or apply neem oil to kill bugs and eggs.